Opinions, knowledge and resources from China Checkup's expert contributors

-In addition to these 2 Mainland China stock exchanges, this article also takes a look at the Chinese stock exchanges operating in Hong Kong and Taipei.
+In addition to these 2 Mainland China stock exchanges, this article also covers the Chinese stock exchanges operating in Hong Kong and Taipei.

-There are two Mainland China stock exchanges but neither are located in China's capital, Beijing.
-Sensibly keeping business and politics separate, China's main stock exchanges were established in two of China's other huge Tier 1 cities - Shanghai & Shenzhen.
+Wisely keeping business and politics separate, these stock exchanges are located in two of China's other Tier 1 cities - the metroploises of Shanghai & Shenzhen.

 Here are some details on each: